Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Discussion

 \subsection{Related Work}

-\paragraph{Transformer variants.} The expressivity of sequence models is often studied through computational complexity and formal language theory \citep{GilesSCLC89,gers2001lstm,schmidhuber2001evaluating,weissGY18,hahn2020theoretical,MerrillWGSSY20,BhattamishraAG20,deletang2022neural,irie2023practical,StroblMW0A24,beck2024xlstm}.
-In particular, \citet{liu2022transformers} provided insight on transformer learning a semiautomaton.
-By leveraging Krohn-Rhodes theorem, they guaranteed the existence of constant-depth transformer that can simulate any semiautomaton with bounded sequence length.
-They further showed that no constant-depth transformer simulates general semiautomaton with arbitrary length sequence unless $\text{TC}^0 = \text{NC}^1$, and empirically showed the brittleness of the solution a transformer learns on fixed sequence length. \citet{hu2024limitation} extended the result to (hidden) Markov model variants and empirically observed that the minimal required transformer layer depth grows logarithmically with the Markov model sequence length. \citet{cheng2025transformers} leverage graph theory to show that a transformer can learn directed acyclic graph structures, which can be understood as a variant of the Markov model results provided above.
+\paragraph{Transformer variants} The expressivity of sequence models is often studied via computational complexity and formal language theory \citep{GilesSCLC89,gers2001lstm,schmidhuber2001evaluating,weissGY18,hahn2020theoretical,MerrillWGSSY20,BhattamishraAG20,deletang2022neural,irie2023practical,StroblMW0A24,beck2024xlstm}. \citet{liu2022transformers} showed that constant-depth transformers can simulate semiautomata with bounded sequence length via the Krohn-Rhodes theorem.
+They further showed that no constant-depth transformer simulates general semiautomaton with arbitrary length sequence unless $\text{TC}^0 = \text{NC}^1$, and empirically showed the brittleness of the solution a transformer learns on fixed sequence length.
+Subsequent work extends these limitations to Markov model variants, with depth scaling logarithmically in sequence length \citep{hu2024limitation}, or via graph theory to learn directed acyclic graph structures \citep{cheng2025transformers}.

-\paragraph{Structured SSMs.} \citet{merrill2024illusion} extended circuit complexity theory to SSMs and again proved constant-depth commuting SSMs, such as Mamba, are expressively limited in a way similar to constant-depth transformers.
-Specifically, they proved that constant-depth commuting SSMs can be simulated in $\text{TC}^0$-class circuits and thus fail to admit $\text{NC}^1$-class circuits unless $\text{TC}^0 = \text{NC}^1$.
-For $S_5$ word problems, they show that the minimal required depth of Mamba or a transformer indeed grows with the sequence length.
-They also proposed architectural augmentations such as nonlinear recurrence or input-dependent, non-diagonal SSMs that can, in a tradeoff with computational cost, recover expressivity with constant-depth.
+\paragraph{Structured SSMs} \citet{merrill2024illusion} extended circuit complexity theory to SSMs.
+They proved that constant-depth commuting SSMs, such as Mamba, admit $\text{TC}^0$ simulations and thus share similar expressivity limits with Transformers.
+They also proposed architectural augmentations such as input-dependent, non-diagonal SSMs that can recover expressivity at increased computational cost.